GameJs/gamejs/README.md

 Details on how to install Ringo: <http://ringojs.org/wiki/Getting_Started/>

-Once you have Ringo get the necessary dependancy with `ringo-admin`:
+Once you have Ringo get the necessary dependancies with `ringo-admin`:

     ringo-admin install hns/ringo-modulr
+    ringo-admin install hns/stick

 Git clone GameJs to a convinient location: